All Episodes

 What's radical is the way the Republicans plan on attacking him and being critical of him during his campaign.

-Media, drive by media in full swing now, all of their legs are tingling, not just Chris Matthews.
+All of their legs are tingling, not just Chris Matthews.

-They're going to do Everything they can to demonize Republicans and conservatives who criticize Obama while mainstreaming all this radicalism and the radicalism of his associates.
+They're going to do everything they can to demonize Republicans and conservatives who criticize Obama while mainstreaming all this radicalism and the radicalism of his associates.

 I know what's going on here.